onedr0p/cluster-template/README.md

 ## Overview

->DRAFTING NOTE: 'Overview' section added to emphasise that this is for home purposes, and to expand on the opinionated nature of the template.

 The goal of this project is to make it easy for people interested in learning Kubernetes to deploy a basic cluster at home and become familiar with the GitOps tool Flux.

 This template implements Flux in a way that promotes legibility and ease of use for those who are new (or relatively new) to the technology and GitOps in general.
 It assumes a typical homelab setup: namely, a single "home prod" cluster running mostly third-party apps.